About Clostridiodes difficile Infection

 + What is C. difficile?

-Clostridium difficile (sometimes known as Clostridioides difficile) – C. difficile for short – is a rod-shaped bacterium usually found in the soil, air, water, and human and animal feces.
+Clostridioides difficile (formerly known as Clostridium difficile) – C. difficile for short – is a rod-shaped bacterium usually found in the soil, air, water, and human and animal feces.
 This aggressive intestinal bug infects about 500,000 Americans and causes up to 30,000 deaths each year, making it one of the most common hospital-acquired infections in the United States.

 The bacteria produce toxins that destroy cells and cause inflammation, resulting in symptoms such as watery diarrhea three or more times a day, abdominal pain, and nausea.
 In more severe cases, the degree of inflammation in the colon may be more extensive and symptoms may include: watery diarrhea as often as 15 times per day, severe abdominal pain and cramping, fever and weight loss.